zdemirag/BRIL_ITsim/README.md

 Done?
 Good, now you know about submission files.
-Have a look at the `PUgeneration.sub` file proveded with this repo.
+Have a look at the `generatePU.sub` file proveded with this repo.
 Change the PU parameter variable, the NEvents variable, the request_cpu number to match your number of threads in the `runSim.sh` script and the number of parallel jobs.
 Try with a small number of events and only one job first to verify that things work ok.

 ```sh
 condor_submit PUgeneration.sub
 ```

 and be patient and watch as your quota goes away....Happy simulating!

+There is also a wrapper script for the generation of the MinBias sample called `runMinBias.sh` and a corresponding `generateMinBias.sub` submission file.
+Functionality is exactly the same except that `runMinBias.sh` takes only the number of events as command line argument.
+As always, check all variables and paths in these scripts before running.

+Depending on the number of events you want to simulate, you should generate N minBias events where N = Nevents * PU * OOT_PU_range

+The PU is your max PU number so most likely 200, the PPT_PU_range is the number of BX that are simulated around the actual event to account for out-of-time Pileup.
+The default value is 15.
+Since N in the above quickly explodes, in practice it should be ok to generate a factor of 10 more minBias events than events you want to have as statistics.
+So for 10k events, use 100k minBias events.

 ###  Running the BRIL IT Cluster analyzer